-- B. Development that would lead to the loss of capacity and/or constrain current operations of a safeguarded waste site or future committed operations subject to an active planning permission^{52A} will not be permitted unless: - 1. it can be demonstrated that equivalent, suitable, and appropriate compensatory capacity is provided within the Borough where the site is located, or if this is demonstrated not to be possible, elsewhere in East London, or finally, elsewhere in London; or - 2. it has been demonstrated that the capacity of the facility to be lost would not compromise the ability of London to meet the London Plan objective of net self sufficiency for London as a whole.
+B. Development that would lead to the loss and/or constrain current and future operation and development of safeguarded waste sites will not be permitted unless:

+- 1. it can be demonstrated that equivalent, suitable, and appropriate compensatory capacity is provided within the borough where the site is located, or if this is demonstrated not to be possible, elsewhere in East London, or finally, elsewhere in London; or - 2. it has been demonstrated that the capacity of the facility to be lost is not required for the wider London Plan objective for net self sufficiency to be met.